Here's how it works

 A user (with a unique email address, user ID, or login name) can only have one record in the file. (e.g. you cannot have a user with the same ID or email address listed both as a current student and an alumni).

-Please note that if you plan on including multiple types of data, for example graduate and undergraduate data, this will need to be added into a single list, with a column added (e.g. study_level) that includes fields indicating Graduate or Undergraduate for each user.
+Note that if you plan on including multiple types of data, for example graduate and undergraduate data, this will need to be added into a single list, with a column added (e.g. study_level) that includes fields indicating Graduate or Undergraduate for each user.
 The uConnect team will then map it to those user types in your uConnect platform.
 All additional information you wish to provide should be included in one additional column, with multiple values separated with a ';' (for information like affinity grouping, majors, etc.) for us to map upon import.

-Note that with the SIS integration, if a student has opted out of receiving emails previously, or has customized their email preferences, they will remain unchanged.
+With the SIS integration, if a student has opted out of receiving emails previously, or has customized their email preferences, they will remain unchanged.

 Additionally, the .csv file must have a header record, and at least 1 data record- otherwise it will be ignored and not processed. (this protects users from getting deleted).